 In vitro experiments have demonstrated that despite their structural similarity TopoIV and gyrases have different spectra of activities.
 TopoIV is able to effectively relax positive supercoils.
 Negative supercoils are relaxed at a much slower rate.
-Unlike the gyrase, TopoIV cannot introduce excessive negative supercoiling [55,56,92].
-At the same time, TopoIV is an efficient decatenase that separates interlinked circular DNA molecules much better than the gyrase [93-97].
-Accordingly, TopoIV but not gyrase is capable of resolving knotted DNA molecules in vivo [98].
+Unlike the gyrase, TopoIV cannot introduce excessive negative supercoiling [58,59,95].
+At the same time, TopoIV is an efficient decatenase that separates interlinked circular DNA molecules much better than the gyrase [96-100].
+Accordingly, TopoIV but not gyrase is capable of resolving knotted DNA molecules in vivo [101].
 It is hypothesized that these differences are related to the structures of CTD domains in the GyrA subunit and in the homologous ParC subunit of TopoIV (Figure 6B).
-The gyrase CTD enables wrapping of DNA around the enzyme, such that DNA located in cis and close to the G-segment of DNA serves as a T-segment, which allows the introduction of negative supercoils in one DNA molecule [7,99].
+The gyrase CTD enables wrapping of DNA around the enzyme, such that DNA located in cis and close to the G-segment of DNA serves as a T-segment, which allows the introduction of negative supercoils in one DNA molecule [7,102].
 The TopoIV CTD does not bend the G-segment; instead, it traps as a T-segment remote DNA sites or in trans DNA molecules.
-Since the T-segment must be perpendicular to the enzyme bound G-segment, catenanes are effectively recognized and resolved [92,96,100] (Figures 5A, 6A).
-A comprehensive discussion of mechanistic and structural differences between the two topoisomerases can be found in a recent review [101].
+Since the T-segment must be perpendicular to the enzyme bound G-segment, catenanes are effectively recognized and resolved [95,99,103] (Figures 5A, 6A).
+A comprehensive discussion of mechanistic and structural differences between the two topoisomerases can be found in a recent review [104].

 Like the gyrase, TopoIV is necessary for bacterial division.
 Mutations in the parC and parE TopoIV subunits genes or inhibition of the enzyme activity by drugs causes the development of the so-called par phenotype in different bacteria.
-The par phenotype is characterized by elongated cells that are not capable of division and contain an increased amount of unsegregated DNA [36,102-105].
-However, the lack of TopoIV activity does not interfere with chromosome replication and termination in E. coli [103,104].
-The biochemical properties of the enzyme suggest that the main function of TopoIV in the cell is to resolve precatenanes during replication (intersections between sister DNA molecules arising from replisome rotation) and to separate catenanes of circular molecules upon the completion of replication [104,106].
-According to this hypothesis, TopoIV is not essential for Streptomyces with its linear chromosomes but is important for the maintenance of circular plasmids [38].
+The par phenotype is characterized by elongated cells that are not capable of division and contain an increased amount of unsegregated DNA [37,105-108].
+However, the lack of TopoIV activity does not interfere with chromosome replication and termination in E. coli [106,107].
+The biochemical properties of the enzyme suggest that the main function of TopoIV in the cell is to resolve precatenanes during replication (intersections between sister DNA molecules arising from replisome rotation) and to separate catenanes of circular molecules upon the completion of replication [107,109].
+According to this hypothesis, TopoIV is not essential for Streptomyces with its linear chromosomes but is important for the maintenance of circular plasmids [39].
 Yet, E. coli cells with artificial linear chromosomes exhibit the par phenotype upon TopoIV inactivation.
-This may indicate the importance of the early removal of precatenanes and knots along the entire length of the replicating chromosome [107].
-An increase in the TopoIV expression level leads to accelerated DNA segregation during division of E. coli cells [104].
+This may indicate the importance of the early removal of precatenanes and knots along the entire length of the replicating chromosome [110].
+An increase in the TopoIV expression level leads to accelerated DNA segregation during division of E. coli cells [107].

 DNA gyrase and type I topoisomerases are supposed to substitute TopoIV for decatenation in bacteria lacking this topoisomerase.
 For example, the M. tuberculosis gyrase is an efficient decatenase.
-ChIP-Seq experiment demonstrated that the M. tuberculosis gyrase is significantly enriched in the chromosomal replication terminus region, which suggests that it acts as TopoIV [39,63,108] owever, no such enrichment was observed for the E. coli gyrase [109].
-The involvement of H. pylori gyrase in chromosome segregation is indirectly confirmed by the fact that bacteria with deletion of the xerH gene, which encodes recombinase involved in resolution of chromosome dimers and, possibly, decatenation, are more sensitive to the gyrase inhibitor ciprofloxacin [103,110].
+ChIP-Seq experiments demonstrated that mycobacterial gyrase (in M. tuberculosis) and Topoisomerase I (in M. smegmatis) are significantly enriched at the chromosomal replication terminus region, which suggests that they substitute TopoIV [40,66,111,112].
+However, no such enrichment was observed for the E. coli gyrase [113].
+The involvement of H. pylori gyrase in chromosome segregation is indirectly confirmed by the fact that bacteria with deletion of the xerH gene, which encodes recombinase involved in resolution of chromosome dimers and, possibly, decatenation, are more sensitive to the gyrase inhibitor ciprofloxacin [106,114].